Elżbieta Temple: Her life and education

 In England in 1966 she received her B.A. degree from the Courtauld Institute of Art in London and in 1972 a Ph.D. degree from the University of London under the supervision of Christopher Hohler.
 Later on she moved to Eynsham and worked for over 20 years in the Duke Humfrey’s Library of the University of Oxford.

 Her life partner in England was Dick Temple.
-She survived his death in a car accident and passed away on Feb.
+She survived his death in a car accident and died on Feb.
 5, 1988.
 She and her mother rest in one grave in the cemetery of St. Peter's Catholic Church in Eynsham.

 Her legacy

 Temple’s book, Anglo-Saxon Manuscripts, 900-1066, Volume 2 of the 6 part series ‘Survey of Manuscripts Illuminated in the British Isles’ was lauded when it was first published.
 Nicolas Barker in The Book Collector, (Summer 1979) said of it, and the first volume in the series written by J. J. G. Alexander, Insular Manuscripts 6th to the 9th century, "The admirably comprehensive and thoughtfully arranged plates combine with the text to provide the best survey of this great period of British art yet produced" whilst John Beckwith in his review of her book in Apollo magazine, (vol. 104, 1976, p.
 515), says "Mrs Temple’s scholarship is exemplary and her book will become a standard source of reference…".

 It continues to be used as a reference book and cited extensively, for example, in Anglo-Saxon Manuscripts and their Heritage, p.
 2, Gernot R. Weiland, University of British Columbia, when examining what is known about Anglo-Saxon illustrated manuscripts generally, states "Temple’s catalogue of illustrated Anglo-Saxon manuscripts between 900 and 1066 is the best place to start.
 Of the more than 100 manuscripts listed by her, several can be considered teaching texts."

 Her other book, Illuminated Manuscripts in the Oxford College Libraries, with J. J. G. Alexander, is also considered influential and is said to be the inspiration for the cataloguing of the manuscripts in the University of Cambridge colleges and Fitzwilliam Museum collections which resulted in the publication of the first of a series of books, Illuminated Manuscripts in Cambridge.